worldstar/MedSAM2-Labelme/README.md

 #Please note that this is the pre-trained MedSAM2 model, not our fine-tuned version.
 ```
 Then, move the downloaded checkpoint `MedSAM2_pretrain.pth` to the folder `anaconda3/envs/labelme/Lib/site-packages/labelme/checkpoints`.

-### We will later release our fine-tuned checkpoints.
-### If you can't find it, make good use of the file manager's search function.
+If you can't find it, make good use of the file manager's search function.
+We will later release our fine-tuned checkpoints.

 ### Set Icons
 Download icons `medical.png` in our folder `MedSAM2-auto/icons`, then place it into the folder`anaconda3/envs/labelme/Lib/site-packages/labelme/icons`.